mavas/mavas/writings/RecentProblems.md

 gsutil -m -u project-id rsync -P -c -r gs://directory1 ./mnt/directory1
 ```

+This of course isn't just ME - other people on the Internet have ran into the same issue, and it's still a pressing issue.
+Here are some links about this problem:

 <!-- [the script I wrote](gcs_copy.py) -->
 - https://stackoverflow.com/questions/54660013/how-to-download-folder-containing-brackets-in-name
 - https://github.com/GoogleCloudPlatform/gsutil/issues/220